sgoeschl/java-image-processing-survival-guide/paper/README.md

 }
 ```

-## 6.3 Black Borders After Sharpening
+## 6.3 Black Borders After Image Sharpening

-Sharpening of an image is a simple convolution operation as shown below
+Sharpening of an image is a simple convolution operation as shown below and therefore re-used for all sharpening operatins

 ```
 BufferedImage src;